Ohio man arrested, accused of trying to join ISIS

 Aaron Travis Daniels of Columbus faces a charge of attempting to provide material support to a foreign terrorist organization.

-Daniels, also known as Harun Muhammad and Abu Yusef, was arrested while trying to board a flight out of Columbus on Monday.
+Daniels, also known as Harun Muhammad and Abu Yusuf, was arrested while trying to board a flight out of Columbus on Monday.
 Federal authorities said his ultimate destination was Libya, where he had planned to join ISIS.

 According to the criminal complaint, Daniels sent $250 in January to an ISIS operative "and had communicated his commitment to violent overseas jihad."